 Richard Clark is a leading dispute resolution lawyer with over 30 years’ experience in commercial litigation, arbitration and mediation.
 He was formerly Head of Dispute Resolution at Slaughter and May.

 Richard is experienced both in conventional, in-person mediations and also in conducting online mediations including multi-party and multi-locational disputes.
-He has conducted many virtual, online mediations (both before and during the Covid-19 pandemic).

-Richard is a CEDR accredited mediator and a member of the Chartered Institute of Arbitrators, as well as an Accredited Mediator at the Court of Arbitration for Art and a member of PAIAM, the Centre for Art Law and the Institute of Art Law.
+Richard is a CEDR accredited mediator and a member of the Chartered Institute of Arbitrators, as well as an Accredited Mediator at the Court of Arbitration for Art and a member of Art Resolve, PAIAM, the Centre for Art Law and the Institute of Art and Law.
 He is also non-executive chair of the College of Legal Practice.

 Richard Clark is a senior, CEDR accredited mediator with over 30 years’ experience as a commercial dispute resolution lawyer.